ckan/ckan/README.txt

       paster serve {your-config.ini}

-6. Point your browser at: localhost:5000 (if you set a different port in your config file then youl will need to change 5000 to whatever port value you chose).
+6. Point your browser at: http://localhost:5000/ (or a different port, depending on the one given in your config file)

 Test